Plain English Summary

 Funding Body Type

 Results and Publications

 Publication and dissemination plan

-We intend to publish the results of this study in peer reviewed journals.
+The trialists intend to publish the results of this study in peer-reviewed journals.
 This process will begin in December 2015.
-We will also provide a brief summary of the results to all our collaborators who may wish to share these with participating schools.
+They will also provide a brief summary of the results to their collaborators who may wish to share these with participating schools.